 Dentures can make you happier by restoring your smile and self-esteem.
 They’re removable, so it’s easy to keep them clean too.
 But they can feel a little loose and cause some pain at first.
 If you need dentures, Bucktown Dental in Chicago, Illinois, can help.

-Dr. Melissa Daza and Dr. Michelle Schwartz, dental experts at Bucktown Dental in Chicago, Illinois, share their expertise so you have an idea of what to expect with dentures, and how you can easily adjust to them.
+Dr. Evan Shin, dental expert at Bucktown Dental in Chicago, Illinois, share his expertise so you have an idea of what to expect with dentures, and how you can easily adjust to them.

 Types of dentures